 This has been picked up by others and further investigated.
 One of the points was that this group does not perceive themselves as ‘unequal’ (the elite sees them that way).
 They did not like that ‘their group’ should be helped.
 Another point was that such help would mean that everyone in that group would get ‘more’ and it was felt that everyone had to take care of themselves (work hard).
 In addition, others in the bottom half (black people, Latino, refugees, migrants, unemployed people, etc.) would also get more, and many opposed that.
 It is quite remarkable that those who sit in the bottom half are most opposed to boosting equality (the top 50% were largely in favour of tackling inequality).
 Only the lowest layer who is entirely dependent on support, needs that support but even then, they did not necessarily see themselves as unequal.

 If we do not get leadership that comes with a better ideology, it is very difficult to break through the current crises.
 Personally, I think we should bridge inequality indirectly by investing more in education, health care, housing, infrastructure.
 In this way, you help the bottom half without focusing on inequality.
 But generating changes in that way is a lengthy process.
 Piketty didn’t have a quick fix either.
-But the fact that we need to move in a more socially democratic direction is clear.
+But the fact that we need to move in a more socially democratic direction is clear to me.
 This means, among other things, higher taxes, for the rich.
 He also cited the current $2 trillion government intervention in the U.S., the largest ever.
 This in a country that ‘hates’ government intervention.
 After WWII, the progressive tax in the U.S. was 90%, and the country did not collapse, quite the opposite.
 The New Deal (1929-1933) was an enormous success and lifted the overall welfare of its people.
 So even in the USA there are good examples that changes can be made with the assistance of governments.
-If Biden can push through his policies, that might be a death knell for partisanism, especially if Democrats last eight years.
+If Biden can push through his policies, that could lead to a death knell of partisanism, especially if the Democrats last eight years.
+At the moment the chances of this happening are however very thin.
 I do not think you can reason populism away – maybe you should kill it.
-With the right leaders at the wheel, we can then create a better ideology.
+With the right leaders at the wheel, we can at least try to create a better ideology.

 That new ‘ideology’ should be based on what the Romans called ‘Res Publica’ (things that are good for the people).
 It needs to place the Common Good central, an ideology based on what is good for the whole nation.
 While the capitalist ideology has done enormous good following WWII.
 It has grown into a system that puts private interests above the Common Good and that needs to be curbed towards a longer term ideology based on what is good for all.